 The RHC program establishes the incentive to maintain low bycatch rates in order to have access to all productive fishing grounds.
-Fleets achieving relatively low Chinook salmon bycatch rates are not constrained by hotspot closures, while Fleets with average or higher rates are.
+Fleets achieving relatively low Chinook salmon and chum salmon bycatch rates are not constrained by hotspot closures, while Fleets with average or higher rates are.
 The RHC program creates the incentive to find ways and means to harvest pollock while avoiding Chinook salmon bycatch at all times.
 The RHC program insures that Fleets failing to meet that standard are excluded from the fishing areas with the highest bycatch rates.

-The RHC program provides for the designation of Bycatch Avoidance Areas closed to fishing when the rate of Chinook salmon bycatch in that area (the "Area Rate") exceeds the Base Rate.
-The Base Rate is an index of relative Chinook salmon abundance defined as the ratio of the three week rolling sum of total Chinook salmon taken incidentally in the Fishery to the three week rolling sum of the total number of metric tons of pollock caught in the Fishery.
-The Base Rate is updated weekly, with rules in the first three weeks of the "A" season or "B" season to determine initial Base Rates.
+The RHC program provides for the designation of Bycatch Avoidance Areas closed to fishing when the rate of Chinook salmon or chum salmon bycatch in that area (the "Area Rate") exceeds the Base Rate.
+The Base Rate is an index of relative Chinook salmon abundance defined as the ratio of the three-week rolling sum of total Chinook salmon taken incidentally in the Fishery to the three-week rolling sum of the total number of metric tons of pollock caught in the Fishery.
+The Chinook Salmon Base Rate is updated weekly, with rules in the first three weeks of the "A" season or "B" season to determine initial Base Rates.
+Chum salmon base rates are also applicable in "B" season, and are designed to avoid conflicting with Chinook salmon bycatch measures.

-The Best Management Practices ("BMPs") adopted in the MSSIP specify standards that are agreed upon by participants in the MSSIP in order to minimize salmon bycatch as much as possible.
+Best Management Practices ("BMPs") in the MSSIP specify standards agreed to by participants in order to minimize salmon bycatch as much as possible.
 Among the BMPs are requirements to closely monitor fishing conditions and adapt practices such as tow time duration or codend size if they are determined to impact salmon bycatch, make test tows when entering new fishing areas where salmon bycatch conditions are not known, and maintain rapid communications of salmon bycatch for high bycatch tows and for daily bycatch rates.
 All Vessels participating in the MSSIP agree to use a salmon excluder at all times when fishing in the directed mothership pollock fishery, and if any contingency arises that precludes such use, to report to the IPA Representative the circumstances of such non-use.
-The BMPs include a provision for an annual adaptive management review of the previous year's experience under the MSSIP and consider amendments to improve management and adapt to new information.
+The BMPs include a provision for an annual adaptive management review of the previous years' experience under the MSSIP and consider amendments to improve management and adapt to new information.